-If you are in a position where paying child support appears likely as a result of your Texas divorce or child custodycase it could be that you would go to extreme lengths to “fudge” the numbers in an attempt to pay less child support.
+If you are in a position where paying child support appears likely due to your Texas divorce or child custody case, it could be that you would go to extreme lengths to "fudge" the numbers in an attempt to pay less child support.

-You could have heard from friends, family or co-workers that the child support system is intended to make your life extremely difficult and now you will do anything to avoid getting involved.
-What happens if you do attempt to work fewer hours, outright quit your job or take any other measure to decrease your income?
+You could have heard from friends, family, or co-workers that the child support system is intended to make your life extremely difficult, and now you will do anything to avoid getting involved.
+What happens if you attempt to work fewer hours, outright quit your job or take any other measure to decrease your income?

-In order for a court to determine that you are intentionally underemployed or unemployed your opposing party must be able to prove that doing so was for the express purpose lessening your obligation to pay child support.
+For a court to determine that you are intentionally underemployed or unemployed, your opposing party must be able to prove that doing so was for the express purpose of lessening your obligation to pay child support.

-Let’s look at an example to illustrate this point.
+Let's look at an example to illustrate this point.
 For those of you wondering, take a look at the case Tenery v.
 Tenery, 955 S.W.2d 337 (Tex.
 App.-San Antonio 1997).
-Here, the father became unemployed just a few months before the finalization of his divorce case.
+Here, the father became unemployed just a few months before finalizing his divorce case.

 This was after a decade of consistent employment.
 With no income from work and no income available from other sources, the opposing party was concerned about their ability to find a base from which to calculate a child support total.

 What did the opposing party do?
 Well, not much.
-It is not their burden or responsibility to prove what the earning potential of the opposing party is.
+It is not their burden or responsibility to prove the opposing party's earning potential is.
 Their only responsibility is to prove that their unemployment was due to a desire to avoid paying child support.

 How to show a court that your opposing party is purposefully underemployed or unemployed?

-Suppose now that you are the parent who is due to receive child support as a result of your child custody or divorce case.
-You are in the midst of negotiations for child support when your opposing party presents documents showing that he is not working or is earning substantially less than he or she used to.
-Given these circumstances how should you go about proving your case and advocating your position on this important subject?
+Suppose now that you are the parent who is due to receive child support due to your child custody or divorce case.
+You are in the midst of negotiations for child support when your opposing party presents documents showing that he is not working or is earning substantially less than they used to.
+Given these circumstances, how should you go about proving your case and advocating your position on this vital subject?

 There is a three-step process that you and your attorney should look into.

-- Secondly- there must be actual intent to avoid paying child support by the actions of the opposing party.
-As anyone who is at all familiar with criminal law is concerned, proving intent can be awfully difficult.
+- Secondly- there must be actual intent to avoid paying child support by the opposing party's actions.
+As anyone who is at all familiar with criminal law is concerned, proving intent can be difficult.

-- Third and lastly - it is not enough to simply opine that the opposing party is capable of earning more than he or she is currently.
+- Third and lastly - it is not enough to opine that the opposing party can earn more than they are currently.

 Varying or fluctuating income

-If you are in a field where your wages fluctuate at particular points of the year or just at random times, then you will need to know how to determine how income level in spite of this complicating factor.
+If you are in a field where your wages fluctuate at particular points of the year or just at random times, then you will need to know how to determine how income level despite this complicating factor.

-In order to control for fluctuations in income, your court may choose to average your income out over several years in order to reach a number by which child support may be calculated from.
+To control for fluctuations in income, your court may choose to average your income out over several years to reach a number from which child support may be calculated.

 Guideline Child Support Levels

-The Texas Family Code covers all of the laws that are used to govern the area of child support.
+The Texas Family Code covers all of the laws used to govern the area of child support.

-Whatever amount based on the guidelines set forth in the Texas Family Code is based on fairness and the best interests of the child.
+Whatever amount is based on the guidelines outlined in the Texas Family Code is based on fairness and the child's best interests.

 How to deviate from the guideline levels of child support

-The answer is no. The reason that the court provided us with was that due to his history of violence and abuse there was sufficient cause to deviate from the guideline levels of support as set forth in the Texas Family Code.
+The answer is no. The reason that the court provided us with was that due to his history of violence and abuse, there was sufficient cause to deviate from the guideline levels of support as outlined in the Texas Family Code.

-Bottom line is that your actions as a parent leading up to a divorce can weigh heavily in a fact finder’s mind when calculating child support.
-While there is no hard and fast rule on when a court will decide to deviate from the guideline levels of support it is likely when your bad actions have caused a decrease in income or otherwise harmed your family.
+The bottom line is that your actions as a parent leading up to a divorce can weigh heavily in a fact finder's mind when calculating child support.
+While there is no hard and fast rule on when a court will decide to deviate from the guideline levels of support, it is likely when your wrong actions have caused a decrease in income or otherwise harmed your family.

 Additional circumstances that can lead to a deviation from guideline levels of child support to be discussed in tomorrow's blog post

-Please come back to our website tomorrow to learn more about child support levels and when a court may award lesser or greater amounts than what the Texas Family Code prescribes.
+Please return to our website tomorrow to learn more about child support levels and when a court may award lesser or greater amounts than what the Texas Family Code prescribes.